Muawiya (TV series): Reception

 The series sparked widespread reaction in Arab circles even before its release, as it tackled an amazing historical topic expected to stir sectarian tensions.
-The Iraqi Media and Communications Commission the series from being broadcast in Iraq, describing it as a controversial subject that could lead to "sectarian debates" among Iraqi Sunnis and Shiites during Ramadan.
+The Iraqi Media and Communications Commission prevented the series from being broadcast in Iraq, describing it as a controversial subject that could lead to "sectarian debates" among Iraqi Sunnis and Shiites during Ramadan.
 The commission requested that MBC Iraq, part of the Saudi MBC Group, refrain from airing the series, stating that it "contains material that offends the sentiments of the components of Iraqi society, including its religious and national groups."
 MBC Iraq complied, announcing that the series would not be part of its Ramadan lineup, while the MBC Group confirmed it would still air on other channels and the Shahid platform.
 This led to some confusion, with MBC issuing a statement denying that MBC Iraq had stopped to air the series.

 Originally scheduled to air during the 2023 Ramadan season from 1 to 21 episodes.

 The SATRA Monitoring and Supervision Deputy in Iran also prohibited the broadcast of "Muawiya" within the country.